Zheng-yuhao/gw_web_chat/README.md

 - This project was created to experience how to submit Git pull requests and image the development process.

 - We refer to [this repository](https://github.com/TAKANARI1985/flaskchat).
-The code is exactly the same cause our goal is to get hands-on experience with group work.Thanks to githubuse@TAKANARI1985 for creating the repository here.
+The code is exactly the same cause our goal is to get hands-on experience with group work.Thanks to github　user@TAKANARI1985 for creating the repository here.

 ## 1. Requirement
 ### 1.1 python3